Introduction [2/10]

 * * *

-You you can easily share this animation with your friends by using the Share button above the source code.
+To share the animation with others, just click the Share button above the source code.

-You should then enter a title for your program in the provided field.
-Feel free to leave any other fields blank if you prefer.
+Then, enter a title for the program, and leave other fields blank if you like.

-Then, click on the “Create Link” button to generate a unique link to your program.
-Click on the link to see your program in action!
-To share your creation with others, use the sharing buttons available on the “Execution Completed” page.
+Then, click “Create Link” to get a shareable link.
+You can click the link to see the program in action.
+Use the sharing buttons on the “Execution Completed” page to share it with others.

 Run the program to see it in action.

-In programming, the term “to print out” actually means “to display information on the screen”.
+In programming, “to print out” actually means to display information on the screen.

 A text enclosed in quotation marks is called a string.
 Strings are printed on the screen exactly as they are written.

 In addition to strings, a println statement can also print expressions.
-Expressions can use various operators, for instance +, -, *, / .
+Expressions can use various operators like +, -, *, and / .

 Important Notes:

-- Plain statements must be ended with a semicolon (;)
+- Plain statements must end with a semicolon (;)

 This program contains an error.
-Don’t worry, this is a normal part of the coding process.
+Finding and fixing errors is a normal part of computer programming.

 Click the Check button to get a hint about what might be wrong.
 The automatic verifier will analyze the code and provide feedback.